-Discrimination and harassment on the basis of sex, sexual orientation, or gender identity or expression are prohibited.
-It is the responsibility of each school, the district and all staff to ensure that all students, including transgender and gender nonconforming students, have a safe school environment.
-The scope of this responsibility includes ensuring that any incident of discrimination or harassment is given immediate attention and/or reported to the district's Civil Rights Compliance Coordinator.
+Discrimination and harassment on the basis of sex, gender identity, or gender expression are prohibited within the district.
+It is the responsibility of each school, the district, and all staff to ensure that all students, including transgender and gender expansive students, have a safe school environment.
+The scope of this responsibility includes ensuring that any incident of discrimination or harassment is given immediate attention and/or reported to the person designated as the primary contact relating to transgender or gender expansive students.
+The primary contact will communicate with the district's Title IX/Civil Rights Compliance Officer.